 Experience this Chacoan-outlier village site with its “great” kivas as well as extensive nearby rock art (petroglyphs & pictographs).
 This “two-tours-in-one” provides a glimpse into the culture and society of Zuni’s distant past, with links to more recent history.
 Furthermore, the elaborate petroglyph and pictograph panels viscerally connects visitors to the past.

 Visit historic Zuni farming village sites to learn about Zuni’s rich agricultural past through personal and cultural stories.

 Visit this remote back country Great House to experience a rich variety of ancestral images etched into the sandstone cliffs.

 Other remote back country tours may be available.
 Contact Zuni Pueblo for details.

 Re-Discover the Cities of Cibola

 Spend a full day touring six of the seven ancestral villages, including Halona:Idiwan’a (present-day Zuni Pueblo), Hawikku (Where Coronado first arrived), and the unexcavated sites of K’wa’kin’a, Kechiba:wa, Mats’a:kya, and Kyaki:ma.

 Hike Feather Rock

 As you enter Zuni, there is a noteworthy rock formation east of the Village.
 It is a natural window known as Feather Rock.
-Though it isn’t obvious from the road, there is a small cliff in back of the opening.
-Zuni has introduced a hiking tour to the cliff, allowing visitors to walk into the opening of Feather Rock.
+Though it isn’t visible from the road, there is a small cliff at the top, near the opening.
+Not only is the view magnificent, the formation has a story to tell.